progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	v1.4.2.3
 	v1.4.2.4

+### Creando etiquetas ###
-### Creating Tags ###
+> Creating Tags ###

+Git usa dos tipos principales de etiquetas: ligeras y anotadas.
+Una etiqueta ligera es muy parecida a una rama que no cambia —es simplemente un puntero a una confirmación específica—.
+Las etiquetas anotadas sin embargo, son almacenadas como objetos completos en la base de datos de Git.
+Tienen suma de comprobación; contienen el nombre del etiquetador, correo electrónico y fecha; tienen mensaje de etiquetado; y pueden ser firmadas y verificadas con GNU Privacy Guard (GPG).
+Generalmente se recomienda crear etiquetas anotadas para que tengas toda esta información; pero si por alguna razón quieres una etiqueta temporal y no quieres almacenar el resto de información, también tienes las etiquetas ligeras disponibles.

-Git uses two main types of tags: lightweight and annotated.
+> Git uses two main types of tags: lightweight and annotated.
 A lightweight tag is very much like a branch that doesn’t change — it’s just a pointer to a specific commit.
 Annotated tags, however, are stored as full objects in the Git database.
 They’re checksummed; contain the tagger name, e-mail, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
 It’s generally recommended that you create annotated tags so you can have all this information; but if you want a temporary tag or for some reason don’t want to keep the other information, lightweight tags are available too.

+### Etiquetas anotadas ###
-### Annotated Tags ###
+> Annotated Tags ###

+Crear una etiqueta anotada en Git es simple.
+La forma más facil es especificar `-a` cuando ejecutas el comando `tag`:
-Creating an annotated tag in Git is simple.
+> Creating an annotated tag in Git is simple.
 The easiest way is to specify `-a` when you run the `tag` command:

 	$ git tag -a v1.4 -m 'my version 1.4'
 	$ git tag